-Figure 3: A sketch showing concept of dithering.
-This example shows on how dithering scans work; the four observing fields shown with labels 1 to 4 are combined by shifting to the position(s) of reference star(s) to increase signal-to-noise ratio of the resultant image.
-In addition, Figure 4: A sketch showing concept of Noncombining all the images without such a position-shifting Destructive Readout (NDR).
-If you adopt the will give us an image of the back ground emission, i.e., an NDR numbers of n, readout will be done nimage free from astronomical objects. (image courtesy: times at the beginning and the ending of the Prof. Iwamuro as the same URL for Figure 2).
+Figure 3: A sketch showing concept of dithering observations.
+This example shows on how dithering scans work; the four observing fields shown with labels 1 to 4 are combined by shifting to the position(s) of reference star(s)

+to increase signal-to-noise ratio of the resultant image.
+Figure 4: A sketch showing concept of Non-In addition, combining all the images without such a Destructive Readout (NDR).
+If you adopt the position-shifting will give us an image of the back ground emission, i.e., an image free from astronomical objects.
+The NDR numbers of n, readout will be done n(image courtesy: Prof. Iwamuro as the same URL for integration.
+Figure 2).